rsiebertdev/zen-themes/better-toolbar-margins/README.md

 Zen Browser uses very tight margins.
 This mod improves both the toolbar and sidebar margins, and fixes various other margins.
 Unlike other mods, this has been extensively tested and aims to work with any layout.

-> Mods may break in later versions.
-I use these mods myself, and keep them up-to-date with the latest versions of Zen.
-If something doesn't work as intended, feel free to [reach out](mailto:roman@rsiebert.dev).
+> These mods may break or become depreciated as Zen Browser updates.
+However, I try to keep them up-to-date with the latest versions of Zen.
+If something isn't working or doesn't feel right, feel free to [submit an issue](https://github.com/rsiebertdev/zen-themes/issues/new).
 Made with 💖 by Roman.

 ## Change log

+### 1.1.1
+- 📝 Updated README.

 ### 1.1.0
 - 📝 Added comments.